gacompa/JCB_DJ/src/admin_view/eafd26f7-b13c-4c36-b8a3-ae7d71febb24/README.md

 ### JCB!
 Admin View
 # Locations (Location:Locations)

-> List of the locations in the area
+> List of locations

-Description of the "admin view" Locations
+Locations are places where to sleep (either indoor or outdoor) or places encountered during walking.
+When a location is intended for sleeping it is called a stop.
+In some locations where a base is not present camping is usually tolerated in the form of "bivacco alpino", meaning that tents can be mounted at sunset and must be cleared at the following sunrise.
+Bases are locations owned by some scout association, giving services.
+Usually managed by a team of volunteers.

 > Manage single-record forms with this reusable Admin View designed for smooth data handling, customization, and full integration in JCB.